What Kind of Leader are You Off Camera?

 Are you the same person off camera as you portray yourself to be on camera?

-Note: This our Delta Airlines Tech Ops Tour Guide, and his personality in this photo matches perfectly his personality giving the tour
+Picture above is Gary, our Delta Airlines Tech Ops Tour Guide, and his personality in this photo matches perfectly his personality giving the tour.

 It’s disappointing to meet someone who appears to be a great leader on video, but in person acts unkind or even bully-like.
 Conversely, it’s refreshing and inspiring when someone demonstrates vulnerability, kindness, and authenticity online—and carries those same qualities in real life.
 I’ve experienced both.